unitiweb/helm-ctrl/README.md

 # helm-ctrl

 A config-driven interactive CLI task runner.
-Define your project's commands once in a config file and run them from anywhere with a clean menu, fuzzy filtering, and built-in URL opening.
+Define your project's commands once in a config file and run them from that project directory with a clean menu, fuzzy filtering, and built-in URL opening.

+## Requirements

+- Node.js 14 or newer
+- A `helm.config.js` or `helm.config.json` file in the current working directory

 ---